1st Overall Pick – Houston Texans

 Jake Matthews – Offensive Tackle – Texas A&M

 Matthews is right up there with Robinson for best tackle in the draft.
 Matthews has been a consistent rock for the last few seasons, and spent last season guarding Manziel’s blindside.
-He’s a great addition for a team that needs to rebuild on offense.
+He’s a great addition for a team that needs to rebuild on their offensive line.

 Eric Ebron – Tight End – North Carolina

 I’m not a big fan of drafting tight ends early, but Eric Ebron is a rare tight end.
 Ebron completely tore up the combine, and had a very productive season with UNC.
-He could be the perfect playmaker to compliment Calvin Johnson.
+He could be the perfect playmaker for Eli Manning.

 13th Overall Pick – St Louis Rams